pixie-yumi/Pak-Digital-Divide/README.md

 # Pakistan's Digital Gender Divide

-A small data analysis project I built while applying to the UNDP Digital, AI and Innovation Hub internship.
-I wanted to look at something real and current, not another Titanic dataset, so I dug into Pakistan's own government survey data on internet and mobile phone access.
+A small data analysis project I built because I wanted to look at something real and current, not another Titanic dataset, so I dug into Pakistan's own government survey data on internet and mobile phone access.

 ## What I found